 Thapa et al. (1992) remarked that when setting up a GIS, most of the costs (maybe up to 80 per cent) are related to acquiring and/or collect data.
 Once the dataset is obtained further efforts to improve accuracy should be as effective as possible.
 This paper reports some results on that subject.
 We will concentrate here on Digital Elevation Models (DEM).
 We will not consider errors in the intermediate steps in the process of DEM generation, but we will concentrate on the errors in the final product.
 According to Thapa et al. (1992) errors can be classified into three types: (1) gross errors and blunders, (2) systematic errors and (3) random errors.
 Gross errors and blunders are caused by carelessness or inattention of the observer in using equipment, reading scales or writing down readings, etc. They can also be caused by malfunctioning of the equipment.
 Observations affected by this kind of errors are useless, and should be eliminated.
 From a statistical point of view they cannot be considered as belonging to the same population as the other observations.
+This paper deals with such type of errors.
 Systematic errors occur in accordance with some deterministic system which, if known, may be represented by some functional relationship.
-In a statistical sense, systematic errors introduce bias in the observations.
+In a statistical sense, systematic errors introduce bias in the observations, which need not to be constant in space.
+They might arise from improper orientation of the stereomodel or by neglecting lens distortion in photogrammetric procedures.
 Unlike gross errors, they cannot be detected or eliminated by repeated observations (the errors may be precise, but they will not be accurate).
 After removal of gross and systematic errors, differences still exist due to random errors.
 They cannot be removed by repeated observation, and they cannot be modeled with a deterministic relationship.
 If sufficient observations are taken, random errors posses the following characteristics: a) positive and negative errors occur with almost the same frequency b) small errors occur more often than large errors and c) large errors rarely occur.
+They are usually assumed to belong to a gaussian distribution, with parameters valid for the whole DEM, and with negligible auto correlation in space.